The group ${\rm K}_1(\mS_n)$ of the algebra of one-sided inverses of a polynomial algebra: Introduction

 \begin{itemize} \item (Theorem \ref{17Apr10}) ${\rm K}_1(\mS_n) \simeq K^*$ for all $n\geq 1$. \end{itemize}

-The algebra $\mS_n$ was studied in detail in \cite{shrekalg}: the Gelfand-Kirillov dimension of the algebra $\mS_n$ is $2n$, $\clKdim (\mS_n)=2n$, the weak and the global dimensions of $\mS_n$ are $n$.
+The algebra $\mS_n$ was studied in detail in \cite{shrekalg}: its Gelfand-Kirillov dimension is $2n$, its classical Krull dimension $\clKdim (\mS_n)=2n$, and its weak and global dimensions are $n$.
 The algebra $\mS_n$ is neither left nor right Noetherian as was shown by Jacobson \cite{Jacobson-onesidedinv-1950} when $n=1$ (see also Baer \cite{Baer-inverses-1942}).
 Moreover, it contains infinite direct sums of left and right ideals.
-It is an experimental fact that the algebra $\mS_n \simeq \mS_1^{\t n}$ has properties that are mixture of properties of the Weyl algebra $A_n\simeq A_1^{\t n}$ (in characteristic zero) and the polynomial algebra $P_{2n}\simeq P_2^{\t n}$ which is not surprising when we look at their defining relations:
+It is an experimental fact that the algebra $\mS_n \simeq \mS_1^{\t n}$ has properties that are a mixture of properties of the Weyl algebra $A_n\simeq A_1^{\t n}$ (in characteristic zero) and the polynomial algebra $P_{2n}\simeq P_2^{\t n}$ which is not surprising when we look at their defining relations:

-In the series of three papers \cite{shrekaut}, \cite{K1aut} and \cite{Snaut} the group $G_n:= \Aut_{K-{\rm alg}}(\mS_n)$ of automorphisms and the group $\mS_n^*$ of units of the algebra $\mS_n$ and there explicit generators were found (both groups are huge).
-The group $G_1$ was found by Gerritzen, \cite{Gerritzen-yx=1-2000}).
+The group $G_n:= \Aut_{K-{\rm alg}}(\mS_n)$ of $K$-algebra automorphisms of $\mS_n$ and the group $\mS_n^*$ of units of the algebra $\mS_n$ were determined in the series of three papers \cite{shrekaut}, \cite{K1aut} and \cite{Snaut}, and their explicit generators were found (both groups are huge).
+The group $G_1$ was found by Gerritzen \cite{Gerritzen-yx=1-2000}).